 In 2007, I was a 22-year-old college senior in “way-the-hell-upstate” New York.
-I was about to graduate school with a dual degree in Music Business and Mass Communications, and I lived in the residence halls all four years.
-I had lots of friends, and I was registered through Student Disability Services because of my autoimmune disease and my disabled status.
+I was about to graduate school with a dual degree in Music Business and Mass Communication, lived in the residence halls all four years, had lots of friends, and I was registered through Student Disability Services because of my autoimmune disease and my disabled status.

 I was always transparent about my illness, and I tried desperately to never let it hold me back from accomplishments in life that were important to me.
-Yet while I was doing the “right” things, informing teachers of physical limitations, dragging my arthritis-ridden ass through several feet of snow, and studying like a maniac to compensate for any time lost in the classroom, I also received a C in Broadcast Journalism that semester, only because I was unable to attend all of the lectures.
+Yet while I was doing the “right” things during the semester, informing teachers of physical limitations, dragging my arthritis-ridden ass through several feet of snow, and studying like a maniac to compensate for any time lost in the classroom, I received a C in Broadcast Journalism, only because I was unable to attend all of the lectures.

-It’s something that burned my ass back then, and still burns my ass now, because I had A’s on all projects and tests, and I was openly communicative with the professor about my health.
-My grade was knocked down 2 letters, and 13 years later, because of a pandemic, the same school that reduced my score for not being well enough to show up in-person, has determined that students will finish out the rest of the school-year online.
+It’s something that burned my ass back then, and still burns my ass now, because I had As on all projects and tests, and I was open with the professor about my health.
+My grade was knocked down 2 letters.
+And 13 years later, because of a pandemic, the same school that reduced my score for not being well enough to show up in-person has determined that students will finish out the rest of the school-year online.

 I wish I could say that this is the only example of societal injustice that I’ve noticed during our current health outbreak, but it really only scratches the surface.

-For as long as I can remember, as a person in the workforce who is physically disabled, immunocompromised, and medicinally immunosuppressed, I have spoken out on social media and in my blogs about how absurd and archaic it is that I have always had to physically go into an office every day.
+For as long as I can remember, as a person in the workforce who is physically disabled, immunocompromised, and medicinally immunosuppressed, I have spoken out emphatically on social media and in my blogs about how absurd and archaic it is that I have always had to physically go into an office every day.
 I work in the medical field, but there have been plenty of times during my career where I could have done my job from the moon if I needed to.
-There were also many times that I called patients from my bed while recovering from surgery or when I wasn’t feeling well, simply because I cared.
-I always had to use “sick” time in these scenarios, but I found it to be strange that the basis for not allowing me to work-from-home was virtually (no pun intended…) non-existent.
-The accommodation was never actually considered, and it wasn’t even determined on the actual fact that it couldn’t be done, given the actual fact that I was actually factually doing it… from home.
+There were also many times that I called patients from my bed while recovering from surgery or when I wasn’t feeling well, simply because I cared, and more pointedly – because I could.
+I always had to use “sick” time in these scenarios, but I found it to be strange that the basis for not being allowed to work-from-home was virtually (no pun intended…) non-existent.
+The accommodation was never actually considered, and it wasn’t even determined on the actual fact that it couldn’t be done remotely, given the actual fact that I was actually factually doing it… from home.

 As time went on, I had managers that started off as supportive, and then when they realized that I had very little control over how my genetic disorder ravages through my body, it became inconvenient… for them.
 I’ve had supervisors tell me that I should consider a different career, and even one who told me I would never be promoted because “you need to be here to do the job.”